We offer paid summer internships to University of Nottingham law students to work on our diverse projects.

 The internship programme forms part of HRLC's commitment to broaden students' understanding of human rights practice and provide opportunities to gain work experience.

 Internships are available exclusively to University of Nottingham postgraduate and undergraduate students in law.
-The positions are all paid, part-time or full time posts for the duration of three to six weeks, in June and July.
+The positions are all paid, part-time or full time posts for the duration of three to six weeks, from June to August 2022.

 How to apply?

-If you are interested in applying for an internship, please complete the HRLC application form.
-The application requires a 750-word statement of interest, outlining why you are interested and why you would be suitable for the role.
+If you are interested in applying for an internship, please complete the application form that is linked in the role description document.
+Each application requires a 500-word statement of interest, outlining why you are interested and why you would be suitable for the role.

 For further information, please contact email@example.com